alevchuk/minibank/grafana/README.md

 echo $v
 git checkout $v

-yarn install   # this will take ~15 minutes
+yarn install --immutable   # this will take ~15 minutes yarn start   # this will build front-end assets
 ```